 Psychological, Social, and Biological Foundations of Behavior | Introductory psychology, sociology, and biology | 59 multiple-choice | 95 minutes |

-Critical Analysis and Reasoning Skills | Reading comprehension*; passages from humanities and social sciences disciplines | 53 multiple-choice | 90 minutes |
+Critical Analysis and Reasoning Skills | Reading comprehension*; passages from humanities and social sciences discipline | 53 multiple-choice | 90 minutes |

-*The Reading Comprehension section is similar to those of other standardized tests, such as GRE, GMAT, or LSAT
+*The Reading Comprehension section is similar to those of other standardized tests, such as GRE, GMAT, or LSAT.

 Another frequently asked question is – “what is a good MCAT score?”.
 The answer to this question is not very straightforward.
-But based on past trends, it is safe to assume that a good score for successful admission into some of the top medical schools in the United States is in the MCAT score range of 515 to 520.
+However, based on past trends, it is safe to assume that a good score for successful admission into some of the top medical schools in the United States is in the MCAT score range of 515 to 520.
 The average MCAT score is about 500.

-Total Score | Percentile |
+Total Score | Percentile Rank |

 ---|---|